 A university graduate in American Studies, her job at IMCA is her first full time role.

 Part of IMCA's Membership Services Group, Kayleigh has been responsible for co-ordinating the sales of IMCA's publications since 2014.
 Kayleigh's duties include invoicing, distribution and liaison with printers, as well as dealing with the range of world-wide enquiries which IMCA receives.
 Kayleigh joined IMCA in June 2012 as our Receptionist & Office Administrator.
 She assisted the team with various administrative tasks, in particular with publications sales, as well as being the first point of contact on the telephone and for our visitors.

 Kayleigh has a background in customer service, reception and administration; prior to joining IMCA, she was as an administrator and receptionist for a college.

 Kayleigh's main focus within the Membership Services Group, is dealing with membership enquiries, subscriptions, applications, invoicing and all matters related to membership.
 She provides wide-ranging support to IMCA members and helps manage our database of contacts.

 Kayleigh joined IMCA in March 2011 as our Receptionist & Office Administrator before moving into our accounts department.
-In 2015 she joined Michelle Killington in the membership team.
+In 2015 she joined the membership team.
 Kayleigh has a background in customer service and administration.

-Jill joined us in July 2015 as our Accounts Assistant.
+Jill joined us in July 2015 as our Accounts Co-ordinator.
 Jill has a strong all round bookkeeping background which helps her support IMCA in all things accounting.

 Jill has experience as a bookkeeper for a security firm and doing the accounts for a local tennis club.